gerekper/ganjaking/wp-content/plugins/woocommerce-store-credit/readme.txt

 Visit our [Product page](http://docs.woocommerce.com/document/woocommerce-store-credit/) to read the documentation and get support.

 == Changelog ==

+= 3.4.1 November 26, 2020 =
+* Tweak - Improved PHP 8 support.
+* Tweak - Replaced deprecated jQuery functionality.
+* Tweak - Added compatibility with WP 5.6.
+* Tweak - Added compatibility with WC 4.8.

+= 3.4.0 November 05, 2020 =
+* Feature - Define a coupon expiration date when sending credit to customers.
+* Tweak - Added column 'Expiry date' to the Store Credit coupons table on the 'My Account' page.

+= 3.3.0 November 03, 2020 =
+* Feature - List the orders where the Store Credit has been used when editing a coupon.
+* Tweak - Create the purchased Store Credit coupons when the Order Status changes to `Processing` or `Completed`.
+* Tweak - Tested compatibility up to WC 4.7.

 = 3.2.2 October 01, 2020 =
 * Tweak - Added compatibility with WP 5.5.